GoogleChrome/web.dev/src/site/content/en/blog/aem-with-workbox/index.md

 While AEM provides a rich library to build web applications, until now it's been difficult to build a PWA by adding a service worker and a manifest.

 Adobe Experience Manager Sites is the UI building tool that is part of Adobe Experience Manager.
-When used with Adobe Experience Manager as a Cloud Service, AEM Sites makes it easy to convert any existing AEM website or single page application into an installable offline enabled progressive web app with just configuration and no coding.
-It uses Workbox to deliver the best practices for progressive web apps and abstracts the complexities of writing boilerplate manifests and service workers.
+When used with Adobe Experience Manager as a Cloud Service, AEM Sites makes it easy to convert any existing AEM website or single page application into an installable offline enabled Progressive Web App with just configuration and no coding.
+It uses Workbox to deliver the best practices for Progressive Web Apps and abstracts the complexities of writing boilerplate manifests and service workers.

 AEM supports localization of content which means you can have different branding and even different offline content for different locales.
 To do this build different PWA configurations for each language master.

 ### Getting started with PWA configuration on AEM

 Log into Adobe Experience Manager as a Cloud Service and select any Adobe Experience Manager Sites page or language master and click properties.
 You should see a tab called Progressive Web App.
 (Note: if you do not see this tab, please contact Adobe to enable this feature.)
-You can configure the installation and the look and feel of your progressive web apps with just a few clicks.
+You can configure the installation and the look and feel of your Progressive Web Apps with just a few clicks.

 If you've completed AEM Sites tutorials you have likely seen the WKND site before.
 This article uses the [WKND](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) demo as the starting point.
 When you are done you will have updated WKND from a web app to a PWA using WorkBox.

 ### Configure the manifest

-The [web application manifest](https://web.dev/add-manifest/) is a JSON file that contains properties that describe the look and behavior of a PWA.
+The [web app manifest](/add-manifest/) is a JSON file that contains properties that describe the look and behavior of a PWA.
 Adobe Experience Manager Sites provides a friendly user interface to configure the properties.

 {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/mhq0Kyzn88zfryTFpQgU.png", alt="Configuring the installable experience.", width="800", height="634" %}